duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

 produced positions; the rest exercised rejection behavior.
 For successful queries, all native implementations agreed bit for bit.

-This provides practical assurance that the ports preserve the verified Lean behavior.
+This provides strong empirical evidence that the ports preserve the verified Lean behavior.
 As tooling and techniques improve, this step may eventually be strengthened with a full, machine-checked proof of mathematical equivalence across languages.